 The ARC encourages residential design and use of materials and styles appropriate to the Southwest and the high desert of Arizona.
 Architectural design should be sensitive to and compatible with the natural environment.
-The goal is to have each home well integrated, designed with architectural integrity and interest, while blending into the natural setting, preserving this special environment and the community as a whole.
+The goal is to have each home well integrated into its lot, designed with architectural interest, while blending into the natural setting, preserving this special environment and the community as a whole.

-Architectural styles that are encouraged are as follows:
+Architectural styles that are encouraged are (see visual examples below):